ucsb-cs8/ucsb-cs8.github.io/_ptopics/unittest.md

 desc: "module for test-driven development in Python"
 ---

+This page describes using `unittest` to test Python code.

+If you are new to Python, you may want to first consider looking at either:
+* [testing](/ptopics/testing): notes on simple approaches to interactive testing
+* [pytest](/ptopics/pytest): a alternative to `unittest` that may students and instructors find easier to understand, but that requires a separate installation through `pip install --user pytest`

 # Using `unittest` to test your Python code

 Test-driven development involves writing "unit tests" for each individual